francescosacconecom/website/index.md

 Contact
 -------

-You can contact me through email on [francesco@francescosaccone.com](mailto:francesco@francescosaccone.com).
+You can contact me through email at [francesco@francescosaccone.com](mailto:francesco@francescosaccone.com).

 I sign all my outgoing emails with my [OpenPGP key](/public/francescosaccone.asc).
 Its